appcircleio/appcircle-docusaurus/docs/publish-module/index.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/publish-workflows.png' />

-You can effortlessly obtain a YAML file of your current workflow configurations on our platform with the **Download YAML** button at the bottom.
+You can effortlessly obtain a **YAML** file of your current Publish Flow configurations on our platform with the **Download YAML** button at the bottom.
 By simply selecting the download option, you'll receive a YAML file containing all the details of your existing workflow setup.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/publish-download-workflow.png' />